This integration is powered by Singer's Campaign Manager tap. For support, visit the GitHub repo or join the Singer Slack.

 1- which is equal to the maximum timestamp - are returned.

-Campaign Manager table schemas
+Campaign Manager table reference

 Table and column names in your destination